mgoddard/openshift-modern-availability/cluster-preparation.md

 1. A running OCP cluster deployed in AWS
    - This cluster will be the control cluster
-   - You need to be logged in to it as an administrator
+   - You need to be logged in to it as an administrator (the `kubeadmin` account will work)
 1. Valid AWS credentials
 1. Sufficient quota to deploy on the AWS regions you intend to use
    - Control cluster: 3 m4.xlarge, 6 m4.large (9 VMs)